How to Read The Foresight Guide

 The Guide uses bold red to indicate both header titles and important concepts.
 We also use bold text in three primary colors (blue, green, and purple – to refer to the three primary types of strategic foresight, exploring probable, possible, and preferable futures.
 See the picture at right for a preview of these three primary foresight types.
 We also occasionally use gold to refer to any of twenty foresight specialties common in organizational foresight.
 That means we use a five-color highlighting scheme to illustrate various aspects of foresight practice in the Guide.

-UPGO Foresight – The Four Practice Domains
+UPOG Foresight – The Four Practice Domains

-Chapters 2 and 3 introduce Universal foresight (the science and systems theory of universal change).
+Chapters 2 and 3 introduce Universal Foresight (the science and systems theory of universal change).
 Chapter 2 introduces accelerating change, and Chapter 3 explores both unpredictable (evolutionary) and predictable (developmental) processes, and explains why seeing both is key to good foresight work.
 These two chapters are both speculative and controversial.
-Many futurists today still disagree on whether accelerating change (exponential foresight) is happening, or whether parts of the future are predictable (evo devo foresight).
+Many futurists today still disagree on whether accelerating change (long-term and multisystem exponential growth) is happening, or whether parts of the future are predictable (evo devo foresight).
 Our worldviews determine the limits of our practice, and what things we think are likely and unlikely to occur next.
 It is our position that if you don’t presently see both of these foresight processes at work, you miss major aspects of the future, and your models and strategies will suffer as a result.
 So in addition to science literacy, we teach each as foundations of good foresight practice in our Guide, and at Foresight U. We also predict that each will be increasingly better characterized and validated as science advances.
 If you don’t already accept the usefulness of these two foresight perspectives in your worldview, give them at least a skim.

 Our Target Audiences